2021_BRITA_woman_drinking_water2560x1160

 Eat Water-Rich Foods

-As well as water, you can find hydration in a variety of foods.
+Hydration is also found in a variety of foods.
 Water-rich fruits such as watermelon and strawberries are ideal for topping up your hydration levels, or vegetables such as tomatoes and celery.
+For more ideas, check out our guide on healthy snacks for work.

-If hydration is your main goal, many of our products can help you keep on track and ensure your water stays fresh, to find out more visit our consumer guides.
+If hydration is your main goal, many of our products can help you stay on track and ensure you have access to fresh water constantly.
+To find out more, visit our consumer guides.

 Watermelon 480x270